 2. What exactly do your services offer?

-The services offered by the best wedding planners may differ significantly from those given by others.
+The services offered by the wedding management company may differ significantly from those given by others.
 Some incorporate design and aesthetics, while others are more concerned with logistics.
 It's essential to understand exactly what your wedding planning guide will not accomplish.
 Will they attend dress appointments, assist with RSVP management, and assist in the planning of pre-and post-wedding activities?

 3. How many weddings have you organized?